Welcome to wGrid Dashboard!

 Can I download the database?

-Sure, it's sqlite3 and I just used JSON (there is literally only 2 columns, 1 time 1 data).
+Sure, it's sqlite3.
 Download it here, I may make a reference parser in the future but it's super easy to just figure out yourself anyway.

 Is this open source?